-Are they thriving, surviving or sinking?
+Are school leaders thriving, surviving or sinking during the pandemic?

 If you want to download the report, right click and save, or export the PDF.